best tea for headaches

 Does Tea Help With Headaches.
 Here is How?

 Tea is one of the best beverages to provide relief for headaches through various mechanisms.
-The ingredients in these teas have specific properties that target the root causes of headache pain.
-Here are some types of tea and what they contain to help relieve headaches and migraines.
+The ingredients in these teas, like caffeine, have specific properties that could help lessen the effects and relieve symptoms of headaches.
+Drinking a warm cup of tea can also help you reduce the throbbing pain in your head caused by migraines.

 Tea TypeKey IngredientsBenefits